 - Exemplary knowledge, skills, and attitudes as they relate to all of the nurse of the future competencies, but leadership. - Strong leadership skills that can influence future nursing workforce force initiatives.
-These may include service in leadership capacities in the Student Nurses Association; service on Department and University committees; community activities; leadership, support, and sharing of special expertise with student peers, or other activities that represent service and commitment to the betterment of society and their chosen profession.
+These may include service in leadership capacities in the Student Nurses Association; service on Nursing and University committees; community activities; leadership, support, and sharing of special expertise with student peers, or other activities that represent service and commitment to the betterment of society and their chosen profession.

-Nursing Faculty Award for Outstanding Achievement is presented during convocation and goes to a student who has overcome personal and/or academic challenges and blossomed as a student of nursing at Plymouth State University.
+Nursing Faculty Award for Outstanding Achievement

+• goes to a student who has overcome personal and/or academic challenges and blossomed as a student of nursing at Plymouth State University.
 The deserving student of this award has not only engaged in but has taken charge of their own learning, utilized campus and community resources to their fullest potential, and demonstrates a passion for nursing in his or her academic and personal endeavors.

-The Director's Award is awarded to a graduating student.
-The Director will select this student with input from the faculty.
-This student will:
+The Director's Award is awarded to a graduating student by the Director of Nursing with input from the faculty.

+The student will:

-- Exemplify outstanding academic and professional achievement. - Be a senior student anticipating of degree requirements. - Have outstanding overall academic and clinical achievement. - Exhibit leadership in pre-professional (e.g., leadership in the Student Nurses Association; service on department or college committees; community activities) or professional activities (in the case of RN students, New Hampshire Nurses Association or other nursing specialty activities; nursing service to the community)
+- Exemplify outstanding academic and professional achievement. - Be a senior student anticipating degree requirements. - Have outstanding overall academic and clinical achievement. - Exhibit leadership in pre-professional (e.g., leadership in the Student Nurses Association; service on department or college committees; community activities) or professional activities (in the case of RN students, New Hampshire Nurses Association or other nursing specialty activities; nursing service to the community.)